 Hilaire Pickett ’08 Leadership Grants

 Hilaire Pickett ’08 Leadership Grants will be awarded to two students involved with the Center for Leadership.
 Awards will be granted through an application process, overseen by the Director of the Center for Leadership.
 Grants will support students in their junior or senior years to pursue leadership internships or legacy efforts (rising juniors and seniors should apply).
 Isabella Cannon Leadership Fellows are encouraged to apply.
-The students must demonstrate significant commitment to their organization and academics, and be active in contributions that have had a positive impact on the Elon community.
+The students must demonstrate a significant commitment to their organization and academics, and be active in contributions that have had a positive impact on the Elon community.
 This should be evident by sustained and progressive involvement and exemplary involvement.